Role of Fragility of the Glass Formers in the Yielding Transition under Oscillatory Shear: Methods

-+0.05in {\bf Acknowledgements: }\SK{We want to thank Srikanth Sastry, Pinaki Chaudhuri, Viswas Venkatesh and Shiladitya Sengupta for many useful discussions.
++0.4in {\bf Acknowledgments:} \SK{We want to thank Srikanth Sastry, Pinaki Chaudhuri, Viswas Venkatesh, and Shiladitya Sengupta for many useful discussions.
 We acknowledge funding by intramural funds at TIFR Hyderabad from the Department of Atomic Energy (DAE) under Project Identification No. RTI 4007.
-SK acknowledges Swarna Jayanti Fellowship grants DST/SJF/PSA01/2018-19 and SB/SFJ/2019-20/05 from the Science and Engineering Research Board (SERB) and Department of Science and Technology (DST) and the National Super Computing Mission (NSM) grant $\mathrm{DST/NSM/R\&D\_HPC\_Applications/2021/29}$ for generous funding.
+SK acknowledges the Swarna Jayanti Fellowship grants DST/SJF/PSA01/2018-19 and SB/SFJ/2019-20/05 from the Science and Engineering Research Board (SERB) and Department of Science and Technology (DST) and the National Super Computing Mission (NSM) grant $\mathrm{DST/NSM/R\&D\_HPC\_Applications/2021/29}$ for generous funding.
 Most of the computations are done using the HPC clusters procured using Swarna Jayanti Fellowship grants DST/SJF/PSA01/2018-19, SB/SFJ/2019-20/05 and Core Research Grant CRG/2019/005373.
+SK also acknowledges research support from MATRICES Grant MTR/2023/000079 from SERB.
 MA acknowledges support from NSM grant $\mathrm{DST/NSM/R\&D\_HPC\_Applications/2021/29}$ for financial support.}

++0.1in {\bf Author Contributions: } SK conceived the project.
+SK supervised the project.
+RC performed the research and simulations.
+RC, MA, and SK designed analysis methods.
+RC performed all the analyses.
+RC, MA, and SK wrote the paper jointly.